sciaticawarrior/sciaticatest/_posts/2016-04-30-sciatica-workout.markdown

 ### Cardio
 Running is definately a No No. This can put a lot of pressure on your back.

 * Biking.
 I do this on my commute to work.
 I have tried a few cycling classes as well.
-Make sure to adjust your seat and handle bars so it is comfortable to your lower back.
+Make sure to adjust your seat and handle bars so it is comfortable for your lower back.
 * Swimming (certain strokes can irritate your back so make sure ask your doctor.
 I may write a different post about this)
 * Walking
 * Piyo or Pilates (only certain videos and exercises.
 I have found these to be really great videos)